nkzfarms/dota/README.md

 # dota
 this doc will show how to play

+Stage one